jocke-legacy/finddomain/README.md

     The TLD you want to search in.
     If not specified it will try most of the top level domains that exists
     at the time of writing.
+    You can specify multiple TLDs by separation them with a `,` (no spaces!)
   * -l --letters _LETTERS_
     The letters you want your domain to contain.
     Default: [a-zA-Z0-9-]